Collar-and-elbow: Rules

-A book by Charles Wilson, the Magnificent Scufflers cited legendary Collar and Elbower Ed Decker (who learned and trained with Irish-American and world collar and elbow champion John McMahon), as stating that the grip was broken to execute technique, as well as incorporating from Side-Hold Wrestling techniques.
+A book by Charles Wilson, The Magnificent Scufflers, cited Collar and Elbower Ed Decker (who learned and trained with Irish-American and world collar and elbow champion John McMahon), as stating that the grip was broken to execute technique, as well as incorporating from Side-Hold Wrestling techniques.
 It furthers elaborated that it was at times called "Square Hold", "Box Wrestling", "Old Folk Style" (in some regions of America) or "New Gouren".
 The book further cited Art Griffith, assistant coach to Ed C. Gallagher, in stating that Collar and Elbow was influential to Gallagher developing his own method style of wrestling more focused on unbalancing rather than explosive power or speed.

 The Dufur rules were closely followed by the Ed James rules in America, published as part of a general manual of sporting rules and regulations in 1873.
 These were largely the same as the Dufur rules, and specified the clear conditions for victory – a wrestler had to throw his opponent flat on his back, similar to the concept of ippon in judo.
 The Ed James rules were to act as the agreed-upon standard for the majority of Collar and Elbow bouts held in the United States during its 19th-century heyday: